huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^16]: Vaswani, Ashish, et al. "Attention is all you need." *Advances in Neural Information Processing Systems*.
 2017.
 [^17]: http://nlp.seas.harvard.edu/2018/04/03/attention.html
 [^18]: Dai, Zihang, et al. "Transformer-XL: Attentive Language Models Beyond a Fixed-Length Context." *arXiv preprint arXiv:1901.02860* (2019).
+[^19]: Dehghani, Mostafa, et al. "Universal transformers." *arXiv preprint arXiv:1807.03819* (2018).
+[^20]: Mozer, Michael C. "A focused backpropagation algorithm for temporal." *Backpropagation: Theory, architectures, and applications* (1995): 137.
+[^21]: Werbos, Paul J. "Backpropagation through time: what it does and how to do it." *Proceedings of the IEEE* 78.10 (1990): 1550-1560.
+[^22]: Guo, Jiang.
+"Backpropagation through time." *Unpubl. ms., Harbin Institute of Technology* (2013).